 The Supreme Court in Action:

-Learn about landmark cases decided by the Supreme Court in the 1950s, 1960s, and 1970s, including Brown vs. Board of Education, Miranda vs. Arizona, and Roe vs. Wade.
-This interactive tutorial covers the backgrounds, outcomes, and impacts of 8 important cases in detail.
+In this interactive tutorial, learn about landmark cases decided by the Supreme Court in the 1950s, 1960s, and 1970s, including Brown vs. Board of Education, Miranda vs. Arizona, and Roe vs. Wade.
+This tutorial covers the backgrounds, outcomes, and impacts of eight important cases in detail.

 Type: Original Student Tutorial